IBM/store-and-access-documents-securely/README.md

 oc new-app . --name=loan-service --strategy=docker
-oc start-build loan-service --from-dir=. oc logs -f bc/loan-service oc expose bc/loan-service
+oc start-build loan-service --from-dir=. oc logs -f bc/loan-service oc expose svc/loan-service
 ```

 Ensure that the application is started successfully using the command `oc get pods`.

-Also make a note of the route using the command `oc get routes`.
+Make a note of the route to the `loan-service` using the command `oc get routes`.
 The route will be provided in the configuration of other microservices requiring integration with `loan-service`.

 #### 4.5 Deploy Savings account service